HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####
 When replicating this experiment I learnt the functions of the compass and how to code the compass mechanism of the microbit.
 I learnt these skills through the creation of a game, consequently I enjoyed discovering the endless opportunities to create new games and testing new facets of the microbit.
 This experiment also helped me gain experience using the breadboard and the microbit as whole, thus increasing my familiarity and knowledge of the microbit and its functions.

-This experiment could be the basis of a real world application such as an orienteering or scavenger tool as using the led to detect a specific compass heading could lead someone to a goal location.
+This experiment could be the basis of a real world application such as an orienteering or scavenger hunting tool as using the led to detect a specific compass heading could lead someone to a goal location.
 This mechanism could also function as a finding tool for lost objects.
 Similar to 'find your iphone' it could be utilised to find a certain object whether in a treasure hunt or just to find an important lost everyday item.

 ### Experiment 7- Wind Power ###